Business Constraints vs Random Problems (The Diagnostic That Separates the $86K Plateau From the $120K System)

 [Step 1]

 Where does work pile up?
-That’s your constraint location.
+That step is your constraint location.

 Exercise 3: Identify Declined Opportunities